nickgamb/mindgardenai-site/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 templateKey: blog-post
-title: "Brainwaves as a factor: How to authenticate with Auth0 using only your mind"
+title: "Brainwaves as a Factor: How to login to Auth0 using your mind"
 date: 2024-07-22T02:23:40.455Z
 description: There are few things more resistant to phishing than a machine learning model trained on an individual’s brain scans.
 Let’s build one!
 Learn